 Vasque is a favorite with grown-up hikers, but their kids boots are also incredible.
 Little hikers tend to be especially capricious when it comes to exploring, and should they happen to take a dip into the water, parents say these boots will keep their feet completely dry thanks to the UltraDry Waterproofing System built right into the shoe.
 The soles keep a great grip on the paths, helping to prevent tears and scrapes while on the trail, and the laces are extra-long for double-knotting.
 We also love the rubber toe and heel cap, which increase the durability of the shoe and make it last for many adventures to come (or until kids outgrow them).
 They’re also a pretty lightweight pair of boots, that feel more like sneakers than heavy boots.
 It should be noted that even adults with smaller feet have purchased these and loved them, too.

-Our writers spent 3 hours researching the most popular waterproof hiking boots on the market.
-Before making their final recommendations, they considered 32 different hiking boots overall, screened options from 20 different brands and manufacturers, and read over 60 user reviews (both positive and negative).
+Our writers spent 15 hours researching and testing the most popular waterproof hiking boots on the market.
 All of this research adds up to recommendations you can trust.